ostroproject/ostro-os/doc/howtos/booting-and-installation.rst

 As explained in the :ref:`Building Images` tech note, there are several image variants available depending on your need.
 For simplicity and the needs of this tech note, we'll use the dev image that includes additional build and debugging tools that wouldn't typically be included in a production device image.
-This dev image also permits root login access at the console and via SSH, something that normally would not be available in a production device image either.
+This dev image also will auto-login as root at the console and provides root access via SSH, something that normally would not be available in a production device image but is quite useful during development.

 Using dd to Create Bootable Media
 =================================